fluid-project/infusion-docs/src/documents/SwitchAPI.md

 ## Styling the Switch

-The Switch includes default CSS styles that it applies to its elements.
+The Switch includes default CSS styles that are applied to its elements.
 The application of styles is based on known class names.
 The _default_ class names are described below, and can be used by including the Switch stylesheet:

 ```html
 <link href="components/switch/css/Switch.css" type="text/css" rel="stylesheet" media="all">;